peng-jinbo/Elasticsearch_GCN_Text_Classifier/README.md

 # Elasticsearch_GCN_Text_Classifier
-A text classifier using elasticsearch and GCN
+A text classifier model using elasticsearch and GCN